 Walk on the cliffs of Vik

-Starting from Vik, you can walk onto the cliffs to have a magnificent view over the sea and Reynisfjara.
-It is a relatively short hike but with a steep start.
+Starting from Vik, you can walk onto the cliffs to have a magnificent view over the sea, Reynisfjara and Reynisdrangar.
+It is a short hike but the first part is pretty spicy.
 This is not a very popular hike, so the chances are big that you will be alone.
 But the company of some sheep cannot be excluded.

 Walk on black sand